 Helgeson plays a simple and safe game, using his imposing size to his advantage.
 He excels at rubbing opponents out along the boards and behind the net.
 Not only does he use his size physically, but his long reach also aids him with his defending off the rush, as well in his own end.
 He is usually in good position and does a good job using his stick to take away passing lanes.
 A prototypical stay-at-home defenseman, Helgeson’s skating stride and puck skills have improved tremendously in his three years at the University of Minnesota.
 He’ll never put up a lot of points, but he makes strong, crisp outlet passes and does a good job of getting the puck through traffic and towards the net.

-Helgeson’s style isn’t very flashy, but it’s proven to be very effective so far him at the collegiate level.
-He brings a different and unique set of skills to the table than many of the other defenseman in the system.
+Helgeson brings a different and unique set of skills to the table than many of the other defenseman in the system.
 The perfect comparable for him once he fully matures would be a Colin White type; a steady, physical, no-nonsense defenseman.
-He’ll return to the Golden Gophers for his senior season this fall and will turn pro for the 2013-14 season.
+He will start his pro career this fall either in Albany or the ECHL.